 Instructions

-• Preheat oven to 325F.
+• Grease the pans.
+Preheat the oven to 325F.
 Grease three 8-inch pans and line the bottom of each with a circle of parchment paper.

-• In a medium bowl, add all of the dry ingredients and whisk together.
+• Make the carrot cake batter.
+In a medium bowl, add all of the dry ingredients and whisk together.
 In a separate large bowl, add the eggs, butter, applesauce and vanilla extract.
 With a whisk or hand mixer on medium speed, blend together for 30 seconds.
-Then add the dry ingredients to the wet ingredients and blend for another minute, or until well combined.
+Add the dry ingredients into the wet ingredients and blend for another minute, until well combined.
 Fold in the shredded carrots and chopped pecans.

-• Evenly divide the cake batter between the three 8-inch pans.
-They'll only be about 1/4 full, and that's okay.
-Use a spatula to flatten them on top.
-Cook the cakes for 30-35 minutes, or until a toothpick comes out clean.
-Once done, let the cakes cool for 15 minutes in the pan.
-Then remove them from the pan and continue cooling on a cooling rack.
+• Bake the cakes.
+Evenly divide the cake batter between the three 8-inchpans.
+They'll only be about ¼ full and that's okay.
+Use a spatula to flatten them on top or gently tap them on the counter.
+Cook the cakes for 30 to 35 minutes, or until a toothpick comes out clean.
+Once done, let the cakes cool for 15 minutes in the pan, then remove them from the pan and continue cooling them on a cooling rack.

-• While the cakes are cooling, make the cream cheese frosting.
-Combine all frosting ingredients together and blend in a stand mixer or large bowl with a hand mixer on medium speed.
+• Make the cream cheese frosting.
+While the cakes are cooling, make the cream cheese frosting.
+Add the cream cheese, butter, powdered sugar and vanilla together to the bowl of a stand mixer and blend on medium speed, until creamy.
+Alternatively, you can use a large bowl with a hand mixer on medium speed.

-• Divide the frosting between the layers and add a thin layer of frosting to the outside edge.
-Use a spatula to then scrape that off like a crumb coat.
-Top with a sprinkle of chopped pecans.
+• Frost the cakes.
+Divide the frosting between the layers and add a thin layer of frosting to the outside edge.
+Use a spatula to scrape any excess off, as you would if you were crumb coating a cake.
+Add a sprinkle of chopped pecans on top.

 Lisa’s Tips